Alimir/wp-ulike/readme.txt

 `[wp_ulike]`

 = How To Change Format Number Function? =
-* You can adding your changes on `wp_ulike_format_number` function with a simple filter. for example, if you want to remove the "+" character you can use this filter:
+* Add your changes on `wp_ulike_format_number` function with a simple filter. for example, if you want to remove the "+" character you can use this filter:
 <code>
 add_filter('wp_ulike_format_number','wp_ulike_new_format_number',10,3);
 function wp_ulike_new_format_number($value, $num, $plus){